Last Updated May 2017

 6. Personal Belongings

 To ensure the security of the Testing Area, Prohibited Items (as defined below) will not be permitted inside the Testing Area.
-Outerwear items, including coats, jackets, shawls, ponchos, hats, toques, headgear and gloves, must be stored with the complimentary coat check service provided by the venue.
+Outerwear items, including coats, ponchos, hats, other headgear, and gloves, must be stored with the complimentary coat check service provided by the venue.

 The Law Society is not responsible for lost, stolen, broken or misplaced property and strongly recommends that candidates do not bring personal, valuable or non-examination items with them to the Examination Site.